 Phoenix Festival of the Arts is excited to celebrate 11 years of bringing vibrant art, music, and food to downtown Phoenix!
 This year, Phoenix Festival of the Arts will mark its 11th anniversary when the Festival returns to Hance Park on December 9-10, 2023.
 Presented by Phoenix Center for the Arts, this community event is a Phoenix favorite for the holidays with a weekend of free arts and culture activities, vendors, demonstrations, performances, and more.
 Featuring over 150 art vendors, local music, and food trucks, it’s the perfect occasion to bring friends and family out to connect with the local art community.
 Central Arts Alliance, the managing organization of Phoenix Festival of the Arts is a 501(c)(3) nonprofit organization.

-This free two-day festival features a full lineup of live music and performances from some of the best local bands on the Main Stage, curated by Rebel Lounge.
+This free two-day festival features a full lineup of live music and performances from some of the best local bands on the Main Stage, curated by Southwest Arts & Music and Moorish Manor Publishing.
 The Entertainment Pavilion showcases the talent of our local art community with two full days of art demonstrations, circus performances, dance ensembles, spoken word poets, and choral groups, from start to close each day!
 Attendees will also enjoy local eats from some of the best food trucks in town.

 Admission: FREE (and dog friendly!)